Want the perfect workout program?Take Quiz

 For neck rotation, the most accessible version is to use the resistance band.
 You will set up the same way as the lateral flexion, except it will help if you hold the band.
 This is to keep it in place as you're going to rotate your head to look away from the band.
 In other words, if you're looking forward and the band goes off to your right side, you will rotate your head to the left.
 Try to touch your chin to your shoulder.

-In addition to the above diet and training advice, you can also make daily changes that will help reduce neck fat and keep it away.
-In no particular order, here are some of the best tips to get rid of neck fat.
+In addition to the above diet and training advice, you can also make daily changes that will help reduce neck fat and loose skin, and keep it away for good.
+In no particular order, here are some of the best tips to get rid of neck fat, and excess fat in general.

 Just because you may or may not have a fat neck doesn't mean you need to walk with your head down (Get it?
 Because your neck is heavy and pulls your head down?
 Nevermind).
 We all have things we don't like about ourselves, but having pride means, which is not a bad thing.
 Wanting to look good is a natural part of life, especially for lifters.
 Unfortunately, the relatively small amount of fat on the neck can ruin our whole persona.

 It is what it is, but now, you have the information you need to fix it.
-And remember, losing neck fat is the same as losing fat anywhere OR even gaining muscle.
+And remember, to lose neck fat is the same as to lose weight anywhere OR even gain muscle.
 It takes time and discipline.
 That being said, if you keep that in mind and persist, you can be positive knowing you're going to have the neck you always desired (and hopefully those veins that go up the side).
 After reading this article, you can kiss that fat neck bye-bye.

 Comments will be approved before showing up.